-Portulacaria afra – the name might sound like a mouthful, so it might be easier to refer to this plant by another name.
-Luckily, it’s a bonsai plant that has plenty of alternatives (elephant bush, porkbush, dwarf jade plant, and spekboom, in Afrikaans, just to name a few!).
+Portulacaria afra – the name might sound like a mouthful, so it might be easier to refer to this plant by other names such as elephant bush, porkbush, dwarf jade plant, and spekboom, in Afrikaans, just to name a few!

-An easy to care for plant, it is often used in bonsai cultivation.
+An easy to care for plant, the elephant bush is often used in bonsai cultivation.
 However, if you’re lucky enough to live in a frost-free area, you can even use Portulacaria afra in your outdoor landscaping!

 Most gardeners will choose to grow this plant as a bonsai specimen, though.
 Here’s what you need to know.